Join and comment on Listserv

 In August 2017 the biggest manufacturer of voting machines, Election Systems & Software, created a public file on Amazon Web Services with "encrypted versions of passwords for ES&S employee accounts.
 The encryption was strong enough to keep out a casual hacker but by no means impenetrable...The worse-case scenario is that they could be completely infiltrated right now".

-In July 2018 the FBI told Maryland officials that a local web hosting company they used for voter registration, candidacy, online ballot delivery, and election results had been owned since 2015 by a company financed by Vladimir Potanin, a Russian oligarch close to Putin.
+In July 2018 the FBI told Maryland officials that a local web hosting company they used for voter registration, candidacy, online ballot delivery, and election results had been owned since 2015 (or 2011) by a company financed by Vladimir Potanin, a Russian oligarch close to Putin.
 The manager is a Russian millionaire, Guerman Aliev, who took an American name, Gerald T. Banks.
-Maryland's Senate President said the FBI "weren't really anxious for us to come forward" (at 6:54) to tell the public.
+Maryland's Senate President said the FBI "weren't really anxious for us to come forward" to tell the public (quote is at 6:54 in video).
+FBI also told state officials in 2017 not to tell the public about foreign intrusion attempts (pages 146-151 of court filing).

 · "We can assume that the majority of states were probably a target...
 I want to make clear today on the record, it's likely that all 50 states were likely affected...
 Every organization is scanned a lot, sometimes thousands of times a day.
 What we were trying to differentiate between: we saw very concerning activity from known suspicious servers in this case...
 They were targeting to look for vulnerabilities...
 Probably tried all the states.
 These are the states we could see they were trying.
-That's right." ~US Department of Homeland Security, in a senate hearing at 41 minutes
+That's right." ~US Department of Homeland Security Senate hearing at 41 minutes

 Minnesota also hand-counted the Governor's election in 2010, 2.1 million ballots, from November 29 to December 8, confirming the original winner, while reducing his margin from 8,856 to 8,770.